Contact Lens Care

 Some multi-purpose solutions should be thrown away after two months of opening while others should be thrown away after one month.

-All-purpose solution should be thrown away after one month.
-As these are for more sensitive eyes, the preservatives are different.
+Most multi-purpose solutions containing no preservatives should be thrown away after one month.
 However, different makes of solution will offer advice on the bottle regarding how long you keep them for.
-Always check the bottle or listen to the advice of your opticians regarding when to discard the bottle.
+For example, Regard Contact Lens Solution is a preservative-free multi-purpose solution which can be used for 90 days after opening.
+Always check the bottle or listen to the advice of your optician regarding when to discard the bottle.

 Which contact lens solution can I use to store my extended wear contact lenses?

 Extended wear contact lenses need to be removed once a month and cleaned before reinserting.
 If you don't intend to put them back in right away, you should make sure you store them in a contact lens case filled with fresh solution.
 Remember to throw away your contact lens case after 1 month and replace it with a new one.

 This will help to eliminate any dirt or protein build-up on the lens.
 It will also rewet and condition your lenses for comfortable wear.